Mandalay Convention Centre

-Mandalay Convention Centre (မန္တလေးကွန်ဗင်ရှင်းစင်တာ) is a convention centre in Mandalay.Construction began under the time of Mayor Aung Maung and opened on November 9, 2018, under Ye Lwin.
+Mandalay Convention Centre (မန္တလေးကွန်ဗင်ရှင်းစင်တာ) is a convention centre in Mandalay, Myanmar.
 It is one of four convention centers in Myanmar.

 History

-In Mandalay, only Mandalay City Hall was used when there was a big event.Later, due to the increase in users, Mayor Aung Maung decided to built a new building in September 2012 and called for a tender.The construction began in 2014 and the building was built at a cost of US$25 million.
+Before the convention centre was built, Mandalay City Hall was used for large events.
+Later, due to the increase in demand, Mayor Aung Maung commissioned a new building in September 2012 and called for a tender.
+The construction began in 2014, and the building was built at a cost of US$25 million.

+Construction began under mayor Aung Maung.
+It opened on November 9, 2018, under Ye Lwin.

 Construction

-Mandalay Convention Center and Commercial Complex project is being built on a 14.78-acre plot of land, owned by MCDC, located on 101 Road between 70th and 72nd Streets.This project will be built in three phases.
-This convention center is the first phase of the project.The Mandalay Convention Center is built on 2.38 acres of land, measuring 386 feet by 305 feet and is a four-story concrete and steel structure with a floor area of 220,000 square feet.
+Mandalay Convention Center and Commercial Complex project occupies on a 14.78-acre plot of land, owned by MCDC.
+Construction is planned in three phases.
+The convention center is the first phase of the project.
+The Mandalay Convention Center is built on 2.38 acres of land, measuring 386 feet by 305 feet and is a four-story concrete and steel structure with floorspace of 220,000 square feet.